Xtrendence/SOFT166-Practice/README.md

 # SOFT166-Practice

 Practice element of the SOFT166 module.
 A Tic-Tac-Toe game using Philips Hue smart bulbs.

 ### What is this?

 A web-based Tic-Tac-Toe game that uses Philips Hue smart bulbs through the Hue API, along with jQuery AJAX requests to function.

+### Notice

+This was made as part of a university assignment.
+For a more complex example of my coding, please see other projects such as [X:/Anonymous](https://github.com/Xtrendence/X-Anonymous).

 ---

 You can view the planning for this web app by looking at its [Trello project board](https://trello.com/b/RTbY8O4O/soft166-practice).